tpoisot/bipy/README.md

 **Language** : Python  2.7 (although not tested, might work under 2.6) **Requires** : numpy, scipy, pyx, tempfile, urllib, networkx

-## Changes in this release (v1.0.2)
+## Changes in this release (v1.1.0)

-* Faster measures of nestedness and modularity
+* Measures of centrality : degree, betweeness and closeness
-* q_c replaced by use_c, also used by nestedness
-* import from NetworkX
-* method save in bipartite using pickle to keep a bipartite object
-* function load to import a previously saved object
-* networklevel method to output summary statistics

 ## For a list of the features...